milvus-io/milvus-docs/site/en/reference/mishards.md

 ## Deploy Mishards cluster in Kubernetes

-### Installation prerequisites
+### Prerequisites

-- Kubernetes 1.10 or higher
+- Kubernetes 1.10 or later
-- Helm 2.12.0 or higher
+- Helm 2.12.0 or later

 <div class="alert info">
-See <a href="https://helm.sh/docs/">Helm Docs</a> for more information about the use of Helm.
+See <a href="https://helm.sh/docs/">Helm Docs</a> for more information about using Helm.
 </div>